pecameron/phil-stuff/ose-bare/README-10ge.md

 On each host (may not be needed):
 # systemctl stop iptables
 # systemctl disable iptables

+Set up the 10Ge NICs
+10.253.0.0/24 on eno1 will be used for nfs and 10.253.1.0/24 on eno2
+will be used for internal cluster traffic.
+Both are statically configured and started on boot.

 Next install the puddle and verify proper operation of the cluster